Merrion Ultrasound, formerly Merrion Fetal Health

 A Level 2 ultrasound is a scan that goes into a more detailed analysis of the fetus.
 The fetal anatomy and its development are evaluated during the scan which typically takes between 30 to 45 minutes to perform.

-What can I expect at my 20-week scan?
+What can I expect at my Anatomy Survey scan?

-At your 20-week pregnancy scan – also known as an anatomy survey scan – you can expect that the sonographer will check the following:
+At your anatomy survey pregnancy scan, you can expect that the sonographer will check the following:

 - to determine the position of the baby